insight-ingle-left-2

 2. A risk assessment and plan of action should then be established.
 This will demonstrate due diligence, to provide a clear answer on when an issue was identified and that the organization did not defer taking action.

 3. A cybersecurity assessment will help identify those changes and potential gaps at each layer of defense.
-For example, most organizations assume an unsecure wifi connection, and Virtual Private Network (VPN) with multifactor authentication is a common access strategy.
+For example, most organizations assume an unsecure wifi connection, and virtual private network (VPN) with multifactor authentication is a common access strategy.
 VPN establishes a secure, encrypted connection between your device and a private server; however, endpoint security is still a risk.
 Personal devices may be used, and not be updated with the latest security patches.
 Also, each member of a household may have multiple devices, gaming systems, smart speakers, etc., expanding the digital footprint.
 Phishing and ransomware attacks are on the rise, requiring preventative and detective controls.

 4. Policies and procedures should be reviewed to ensure they sufficiently address remote work, asset management, use of personal devices, authentication, encryption, data handling, privacy, and monitoring.
 Security awareness and training should also be updated to remind users of their responsibilities and tools available to them.